Vish-04/Presentation-Notes-Parser/README.md

-# Simpli-Prez
+# Presentation Notes Parser
 A new, innovative app designed to simplify presenting with a script.
 Simpli-Prez is compatible on iOS, Andriod, Windows, MacOS, Linux

 # Objective
 Ever find yourself in a presentation, lost in the middle of your script, trying to figure out where you left off?
-Introducing Simpli-Prez.
-Simpli-Prez takes in an input of a script and bolds each sentence/bullet point line by line, making it easy to read a script.
+Introducing the Presentation Notes Parser.
+Presentation Notes Parser takes in an input of a script and bolds each sentence/bullet point line by line, making it easy to read a script.
 It presents the script in readable blocks, allowing for scripts of ANY length to be processed

 # How to run on Windows, MacOS, Linux
 1) Download the files